 - 1 cup granulated sugar

-- 1 teaspoon vanilla bean paste or seeds from 1 vanilla bean
+- 1 teaspoon vanilla bean paste, seeds from 1 vanilla bean, or vanilla extract

-- Place a small dish into the freezer to use for testing the jam.
+- Place a small dish in the freezer to use for testing the jam.

-- Boil and stir until it thickens, 10 minutes.
-When it seems like it is gelling, take your plate out of the freezer.
+- When it seems thick enough, take your plate out of the freezer.
 Put a small spoonful of the jam onto the plate and let sit for 30 seconds.
 Tilt it.
-If it slides too fast, keep cooking.
-If it gradually slides, it is done.
-Test every minute or two and do not overcook it.
+If it slides too fast, keep cooking in 1-2 minute increments.
+If it moves slow, it is done.